 Hard copies of the document may be purchased for $10 (including postage and packaging) from:

 Address: Don Aitken Centre, Waterloo Crescent, East Perth WA 6004

 Telephone: 138 138

 Comments are to be received by Friday 2 July 2021 and addressed to:

 Position: Senior Environment Officer, Main Roads Western Australia

 Persons with special needs (i.e. for whom English is a second language or who has a vision impairment) may contact Elizabeth Johnston via the details above for assistance in accessing the documentation.

 What is the project schedule?

-The project’s construction schedule is subject to the findings of site investigations and regulatory approvals, with a more refined project delivery schedule being determined as the planning and development works progress through 2020.
+The project’s construction schedule is subject to the findings of site investigations and regulatory approvals, with a more refined project delivery schedule being determined as the planning and development works progress.